FeliciaFavrholdt/3sem_Assignments/week02/JsonAndDTOsThreads/src/main/java/JsonExercise/Part1.md

 * XML can be more verbose and may require more effort to parse and comprehend due to its markup-based structure.

 3. **Parsing and Processing**:
-* SON parsing is generally faster and more efficient compared to XML parsing.
+* JSON parsing is generally faster and more efficient compared to XML parsing.
 JSON has a simpler structure and fewer overheads, making it quicker to process.
 * XML parsers are more complex and require more resources to process due to the hierarchical nature of XML documents.

 4. **Data Types**: